 Capital Sum / Property Transfer Orders

 Under Scots law, assets are divided fairly.
-That generally means equally.
+That generally, but not always, means equally.
 They can be divided by way of money or assets being transferred between spouses.

 On some occasions, couples can’t agree which assets they keep or how much one or the other should get.
 In these situations the court will be asked to decide and will make orders for payment of capital sums or property transfer orders.

 Any pension provision derived during the course of the marriage forms part of the matrimonial pot.
 Sometimes the capitalised value of a pension is significant.

 In such cases it may be difficult for the spouse with the significant pension rights to find sufficient cash to buy out the other.
 We can advise on pension sharing and how best to maximise your position.